Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Experiment

 To analyze the impact of selected layers in multi-level fusion, we report the average mIoU across eight datasets in \Cref{tab:multi_hyper}, indicating that our method is robust to the choice of selected layers, as different combinations yield similar results.
-The notation 4–10 in the table denotes fusing all features from layer 4 to 10, which achieves the best 43.9\% mIoU, surpassing the baseline (w/o) by 1.5\% mIoU. \paragraph{Efficiency Comparison} As shown in \Cref{tab:Efficiency}, we present the efficiency comparison on the COCO-Object dataset using a V100 GPU.
-Compared to the previous state-of-the-art method, ProxyCLIP~\cite{lan2024proxyclip}, SC-CLIP requires no additional backbones, significantly improving efficiency.
-Specifically, the FPS increase from 3.9 to 6.5, and the FLOPs are reduced from 34.4G to 17.5G.
-Additionally, we show the detailed breakdown of the computational cost for each component.
+The notation 4–10 in the table denotes fusing all features from layer 4 to 10, which achieves the best 43.9\% mIoU, surpassing the baseline (w/o) by 1.5\% mIoU.

+\textbf{Efficiency Comparison:} As shown in \Cref{tab:Efficiency}, we compare the efficiency of different methods on the COCO-Object dataset~\cite{caesar2018coco} using an NVIDIA V100 GPU.
+Compared to the previous state-of-the-art method, ProxyCLIP~\cite{lan2024proxyclip}, our SC-CLIP eliminates the need for additional backbones, leading to a significant improvement in efficiency.
+Specifically, the FPS increases from 3.9 to 6.5, and the FLOPs are reduced from 34.4G to 17.5G.
+We also provide a detailed breakdown of the computational cost for each component.
+By default, the LOF algorithm is implemented with NumPy, which is computationally inefficient.
+As discussed in \Cref{sec:anomaly_removal}, we re-implement LOF using PyTorch, resulting in a substantial inference speed-up.
+In particular, the FPS improves from 6.3 to 7.6, while maintaining functional consistency.